OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/key-vault/key-vault-logging.md

 ---
-title: aaaAzure log de Cofre de chave | Microsoft Docs
+title: Logs do Cofre de Chaves do Azure | Microsoft Docs
-description: "Use este tutorial toohelp começar com o Cofre de chaves do Azure log."
+description: "Use este tutorial para ajudá-lo a começar a usar os logs do Cofre da Chave do Azure."
 services: key-vault
 documentationcenter:
 author: cabailey